sylvaindecout/jooq-handson/doc/conclusion.md

 * It often mixes with the business logic.
 In some cases, it is even completely coupled with it.
 * Too many developers only have a superficial grasp of how to use it properly.

-That makes it pretty hard to refactor, because any change implies many uncontrolled impacts.
+That makes it pretty hard to refactor, because any change is likely to result in many uncontrolled impacts.

 On the contrary, as we have seen, jOOQ makes source code more expressive and more explicit.
 This in itself is a start in sanitizing legacy code.